The Uninvited Puff Adder

-M and sons put the wriggling, writhing bag into the bakkie (truck) and took our visiting puff adder down to the banks of the Crocodile River where he was released.
+M and sons put the wriggling, writhing bag into the bakkie (truck) and took our visiting puff adder down to the banks of the river where he was released.
 He was a very well behaved snake – I had walked right next to him, my sandaled feet only inches away from his head as I put the coffee on the table.

 The puff adder or African adder (Bitis arietans) is a poisonous viper found in the savannah and grasslands throughout most of Africa and is possibly the most prevalent snake on the continent.